ATM fraud is on the rise. This guide is designed to help you protect yourself and your account from theft by making safe ATM transactions.

-- In addition, file a report with law enforcement if you are a victim of ATM crime.
-File where the crime was committed and obtain a copy or the offense number.
+- In addition, file a report with law enforcement if you are a victim of an ATM crime.
+File where the crime was committed and obtain a copy of the offense number.

 - DO NOT let strangers “help” you with any ATM transaction.
 Go to a branch location instead.

 - Store ATM receipts in a secure location or shred them.
 Do not leave them at the ATM.
 Monitor your checking account statement regularly and then contact us to report any suspicious or unknown charges or unusual account activity.